EGelphman97/Finite-Element-WiFi-Simulator/README.md

 Shapely: https://pypi.org/project/Shapely/

 TDGS.py is a Python program that calculates the relative instantaneous power density of the WiFi signal over the downstairs of my house.
-The program solves the inhomogeneous wave equation with inverse-square time dependent source with harmonics at 2.4 and 5.0 GHz with a crude PML boundary condition.
-TDGS is a 2D finite element version of the 3D finite difference time domain
-(FDTD) method commonly used in computational electromagnetics.
+The program solves the inhomogeneous wave equation with point time dependent source with harmonics at 2.4 and 5.0 GHz with natural boundary conditions.
+TDGS is a 2D finite element version of the 3D finite difference time domain (FDTD) method commonly used in computational electromagnetics.
 To run this program, simply enter into the command line

 $ python TDGS.py